goshanraj-g/github-profile-viewer/README.md

 ## 📌 Features
 - Search for GitHub users by username
-- Display user details such as avatar, bio, followers, and repositories
+- Display user details such as avatar, bio, followers, repositories, and most-used languages
 - Clean UI with a responsive layout
 - Built using **TypeScript, HTML, and CSS**